Commercial Vehicle Operator Registration: Charges Against Truckers, Contractors, Movers, Deliveries, Among Others | C.O.P.S. Legal Services

 Yes No Share to Facebook

-Commercial Vehicle Operator Registration: Charges Against Truckers, Contractors, Movers, Deliveries, Among Others
+Charges Against Truckers, Contractors, Movers, Deliveries, Among Others

 Defending Commercial Vehicle Operator Registration (CVOR) Charges

-Commercial Vehicle Operator Registration: Charges Against Truckers, Contractors, Movers, Deliveries, Among Others For commercial use vehicles weighing more than 4,500 kilograms, the owners and operators must register to obtain a Commercial Vehicle Operator's Registration (CVOR).
-In addition to driving offence charges that a driver may incur, the owners and operators may become subjected to separate legal actions for violations of the Highway Traffic Act, R.S.O.
+Commercial Vehicle Operator Registration: Charges Against Truckers, Contractors, Movers, Deliveries, Among Others The owners and operators of commercial trucks weighing over 4,500 kgs. are required to register in what is known as a Commercial Vehicle Operator's Registration (CVOR) licensing and may be charged separately, in addition to the charges brought against a driver, for violations of the Highway Traffic Act, R.S.O.
 1990, c.
-H.8, and a myriad of other statutes relevant to road users.
+H.8, among many other laws applicable to roadway users.

 Common Issues